-AI can take that up a notch, scanning every incoming query and suggesting what it believes to be the best response.
+AI powered customer support can take that up a notch, scanning every incoming query and suggesting what it believes to be the best response.

 For instance, because order details are attached to all tickets, when a customer sends a delivery status query, an AI-enabled help desk can auto-generate an appropriate response that includes the tracking code.
 All you have to do is decide if the proposed answer suits the question, adjust if necessary and hit “send.”

 Repetitive queries are a common problem for customer support teams and anyone asked the same question over and over will eventually respond impatiently—or not at all.

 Based on our internal data, the most common support tickets online sellers receive are:

 - return or refund requests